Do different cultures perceive colors differently? How does this affect design decisions?

 Start by thoroughly researching the predominant colors and their meanings in your target cultures.
 Identify any colors that are taboo, offensive, or carry negative connotations.

-Colors and their associations in western cultures.
+Colors and their associations for brand characteristics.

 McDonald’s UI design case